-- Re-run the perf record / perf annotate results, but use the event instructions:ppp instead of instructions

-- Questions to Answer:

-- (a) Which instruction was reported as taking the most time for the two cases?
+- Re-run the perf record / perf annotate results, but use the event instructions: uppp instead of instructions: u - Questions to Answer: - (a) Which instruction was reported as taking the most time for the two cases? - (b) Was it the same in each case? - (c) What might be the cause of this difference?

-- (b) Which do you think is more likely?

-- (c) What is the cause of this difference?